 Having seated ourselves at the apex of existence, we separated ourselves from the rest of the material world, which was henceforth referred to as nature.
 The very concept of nature evolved from encompassing the entirety of the material world, as conceived by ancient Greeks, to the part that is separate from human society.
-This shift is considered to have evolved among thinkers in Europe’s industrializing cities in the 18th and 19th centuries, settings which sharply contrasted less-manipulated landscapes.
+This shift is considered to have emerged among thinkers in Europe’s industrializing cities in the 18th and 19th centuries, settings which sharply contrasted against less-manipulated landscapes.
 The divide remains entrenched in our approaches to both land ownership and land conservation, sectioning off areas privately used by humans and regions protected from human activity.

 This idea of separation would also influence how we thought of ourselves in relation to each other.
 Just as materialist scientific inquiry decomposed the world into parts, social scientists broke communal societies into individuals.
 In his 1930 Civilization and Its Discontents, Sigmund Freud described the natural development of the ego as a differentiation from the world.
 He described a will to separation as a natural tendency of all humans, even though it was heavily influenced by modern culture.

 “A tendency arises to separate from the ego everything that can become a source of such unpleasure, to throw it outside and to create a pure pleasure-ego which is confronted by a strange and threatening ‘outside’…In this way, then, the ego detaches itself from the external world.”